bnabriss/jquery-form-validation/README.md

 # jQuery form validation
-jQuery form validation is a library that helps you to validate your html form, it's completable with booth bootstrap 3 and bootstrap 4.
+jQuery form validation is a library that helps you to validate your HTML form, it's completable with both Bootstrap 3 and Bootstrap 4.

 ### Installation
+You can follow one of these methods to get the package:
 ##### via npm
 ```
 npm install jquery-form-validation